Guides and reports

 Even before the pandemic, technology had changed traditional shopping experiences tremendously.
 We were already shopping on our phones, and an item being out of stock was no longer the end of the story.
 Brands had already started to embrace flexible experiences that span online and offline channels to provide a better experience.

 With unified commerce, businesses can offer flexible cross-channel experiences that allow customers to shop on one channel and pick up on another.
-Better insights allow businesses to offer more personalized experiences, including letting customers pay with their preferred payment methods, reserving a product online and collecting it in person, buying online and returning in-store, paying with a QR-code, or paying via the self-service kiosk.
+Better insights allow businesses to offer payment innovations such as endless aisles, references refunds, click and collect, self-checkout kiosks, and preferred payment methods.

 Another example of how brands are creating flexible experiences is through mobile point-of-sales terminals (mPOS).
 Mobile terminals let employees accept payments in-store the moment their customers are ready to buy, reducing queues and the risk of customers abandoning their purchase.